 The postgraduate programmes are delivered online via distance learning.
 This delivery method allows students to study at a time that is convenient to them, no matter where they live.
 The modules are delivered using a combination of multi-media presentations, online discussion boards and online tutorials.

-Students choosing to study the Diploma or Masters in Healthcare Simulation and Patient Safety will be required to attend two interactive simulation immersion weekends (scheduled 13th/14th October 2017 and 24th/25th November 2017) with intensive hands-on training using a range of simulation techniques and equipment.
+Students choosing to study the Diploma or Masters in Healthcare Simulation and Patient Safety will be required to attend two interactive simulation immersion weekends in semester 1 with intensive hands-on training using a range of simulation techniques and equipment.
 These sim immersion weekends cover high fidelity simulation, task training, standardized patients, scenario generation, creation of virtual patient scenarios for e-learning and serious game design.
 They take place in the simulation centre located at the Irish Centre for Applied Patient Safety and Simulation (ICAPSS) at Galway University Hospital, Galway, Ireland.

 Healthcare Simulation is gaining traction in Ireland and internationally.